 Another approach is using lossy compression techniques to decrease the transmitted bits, and it may facilitate certain forms of information security.
-The authors in \cite{pmlr-v108-reisizadeh20a} quantized the updates using the low-precision quantizer proposed in \cite{NIPS2017_6c340f25} and provided a smooth tradeoff between compression rate and the convergence performance in convex and non-convex settings.
-In \cite{pmlr-v119-rothchild20}, a count Sketch method with momentum and error accumulation was provided for FL while achieving high compression rate and good convergence.
-On the basis of it, the authors in \cite{li2019privacy} have proved such a quantization method can provide a certain differential privacy guarantee.
-Moreover, a quantile Sketch based method was proposed in \cite{10.1145/3183713.3196894}, which sorts gradient values into buckets and encodes them with bucket indexes.
-In addition, a stochastic-sign based gradient compressor was used and analyzed to enable communication efficiency \cite{DBLP:journals/corr/abs-2002-10940}, and an auto-encoder compressor was proposed in \cite{li2019end} in which the an autoencoder is trained based on dummy-gradients, and the sever will release the coded part to clients while keeping the decoder part secretive.
+The authors in \cite{Reisizadeh2020FedPAQ} quantized the updates using the low-precision quantizer proposed in \cite{Alistarh2017QSGD} and provided a smooth tradeoff between compression rate and the convergence performance in convex and non-convex settings.
+In \cite{Rothchild2019FetchSGD}, a count Sketch method with momentum and error accumulation was provided for FL while achieving a high compression rate with good convergence.
+On the basis of it, the authors in \cite{Li2019Privacy} have proved such a quantization method can provide a certain differential privacy guarantee.
+Moreover, a Sketch-based method was proposed in \cite{Jiang2018SketchML}, which sorts gradient values into buckets and encodes them with bucket indexes.
+In addition, a stochastic-sign-based gradient compressor was used and analyzed to enable communication efficiency \cite{Jin2020Stochastic}, and an auto-encoder compressor was proposed in \cite{li2019end} in which the auto-encoder is trained based on dummy-gradients, and the server will release the coded part to clients while keeping the decoder part secretive.

-Different from above methods, a technique called dropout can also be used to defending \cite{hinton2012improving}, although it is usually used to prevent over fitting problem in training \cite{srivastava2014dropout}.
-By applying dropout, there will no deterministic outputs (e.g., the updating gradients) on the same training dataset, which can reduce the the exploitable attack fact \cite{melis2019exploiting}.
+Different from the above methods, a technique called dropout can also be used to defend \cite{hinton2012improving}, although it is usually used to prevent overfitting problems in training \cite{srivastava2014dropout}.
+By applying dropout, there will be no deterministic outputs (e.g., the updating gradients) on the same training dataset, which can reduce the exploitable attack fact \cite{melis2019exploiting}.